AparicioSF/eodashboard-narratives/science-hub-team-1-story.md

 </div>

 ## Data and Methods
-Two instruments (out of of the four) on-board of EarthCare, we used, which can provide a vertical profiliing of the atmosphere:
+In this analysis, we used data derived from two of EarthCARE’s main instruments, specifically those that provide vertical profile view across the atmosphere:
 - **Cloud Profiling Radar (CPR)**: 94 GHz nadir-viewing radar with ~750m horizontal resolution and 100m vertical resolution, providing cloud structure and water content.
 - **Atmospheric Lidar (ATLID)**: 354.8 nm nadir-viewing lidar with <30m horizontal resolution and 100m vertical resolution, detecting aerosols and thin clouds.